carokun/collaborative-text-editor/README.md

 When you first open the app you will be prompted with a login screen.
 For first time users, navigate to the register page and input your creditials before logging in!

 ### Documents List
-Your account will open to a preview of all your existing documents.
+Your account will open to a preview of all your existing documents which are stored in MongoDB between sessions.
 ![screen shot 2017-07-28 at 10 25 07 am](https://user-images.githubusercontent.com/23001355/28729742-5ab769c8-7382-11e7-99e4-fa7df3958d60.png)
 To search through the documents by title or content, type into the search bar on the upper right hand corner.